Online trend estimation and detection of trend deviations in sub-sewershed time series of SARS-CoV-2 RNA measured in wastewater

 2. How can we detect deviations from the trend at new locations during times of concern?

-3. How can we ensure our methods are easy for others to apply?
+3. How can we ensure our methods are easy possible for others to apply?

 Data processing steps